ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/set-up-compliance-boundaries.md

     |IND  <br/> |Asia Pacific  <br/> |
     |LAM  <br/> |US  <br/> |
     |||

    If you don't specify the **Region** parameter for a search permissions filter, the organization's default SharePoint region will be searched, then search results are exported to the closest datacenter.

 > [!TIP]
 > To simplify the concept, the **Region** parameter controls the datacenter that is used to search for content in SharePoint and OneDrive.
 This doesn't apply to searching for content in Exchange because Exchange content searches aren't bound by the geographic location of datacenters.
 Also, the same **Region** parameter value may also dictate the datacenter that exports are routed through.
-This is often necessary to control the movement of data across geographic boarders.
+This is often necessary to control the movement of data across geographic boarders.<br/><br/>If you're using Advanced eDiscovery, searching for content in SharePoint and OneDrive isn't bound by the geographic location of datacenters.
+For more information about Advanced eDiscovery, see [Overview of the Advanced eDiscovery solution in Microsoft 365](compliance20/overview-ediscovery-20.md).

 Here are examples of using the **Region** parameter when creating search permission filters for compliance boundaries.
 This assumes that the Fourth Coffee subsidiary is located in North America and that Coho Winery is in Europe.

 ```